 Whether the result of the Brexit Referendum is carried out fully, or only in part, is largely politically irrelevant.
 It is irrelevant — even if Britain leaves Europe or whether some compromise is found over the ‘British question’ in Europe that allows Britain to stay in Europe.
 The result of Brexit is irrelevant given that the Capitalist nature of the United Kingdom will continue regardless of any solution.
 Both ‘Remain’ and ‘Leave’ largely seem to indicate a continuing Capitalist Britain.
 The Left needs to develop its own politics over Brexit — a Social Brexit.
 This vision of a ‘Social Brexit’ needs to be developed by the Left.
 It is a vision of a better Britain outside of both EU visions and Tory visions.
 It is a vision of a Brexit which rejects both Capitalist Britain and Tory Britain.
 In such circumstances it is vital that the Left develop new ideas about Britain and its future — perhaps even a new vision of Socialism itself.
-Despite this need, rather, the main political goal for the British Left needs to be to ensure that the Left develops quickly for this new stage of British politics and adapts to make the most of the new political reality — which the results of the General Election of 2017 indicate might be a possibility already.
+Despite this need, rather, the main political goal for the British Left needs to be to ensure that the Left develops quickly for this new stage of British politics and adapts to make the most of the new political reality.
 The British Left needs to ensure that the crisis of British politics is used to produce positive results for the working class of both Britain and Europe.
 In periods of crisis the Left cannot afford to be simplistic and divided — it must provide an alternative, a Left alternative.
 The Left needs to be united in Britain, and in Europe.

 It is also too soon to see who will gain from Brexit in terms of British politics.
 Either the Left or the Right could gain from Brexit.
 Either the Left or the Right could lose from Brexit.
-Given the election of 2017, the Socialist Left’s position is now stronger and better focused.
+The Socialist Left’s position is now stronger and better focused.
 The Left has the chance, now, to push for its own politics — a Socialist politics.